 Who Qualifies For Compensatory Time?

-Because non-exempt employees are usually protected by FLSA regulations and are required to be paid overtime pay for any hours worked over forty hours, they are not eligible to receive any form of comp pay.
-According to the FLSA, exempt employees do not qualify for overtime pay; however, they are often awarded some form of comp time for excess hours worked.
+Because non-exempt employees are usually protected by FLSA regulations and are required to be paid overtime pay for any hours surpassing the typical 40-hour work week, they are not eligible to receive any form of comp pay.
+According to the FLSA, exempt employees do not qualify for overtime pay; however, they are often awarded some form of comp time for excess number of hours worked.

 In order for a salaried employee to qualify for comp time, they must be non-exempt and work in the public sector.
 Comp time is commonly awarded in the public sector, and these are usually employees protected by unions.
 The majority of employees in the private sector do not offer comp time to exempt employees because they do not want their salaried employees to fall into the “hourly work” mindset.
 They would rather their employees focus on properly completing jobs and reaching goals, regardless of the amount of time it takes.

 Public employers reserve the right to restrict comp time to only specific employees, positions, or schedules (i.e., holidays, weekends, emergency situations).
 However, the non-exempt employee must agree ahead of time to receiving comp time in lieu of overtime pay.